rgbpokka/tp/docs/UserGuide.md

 ## **Features**

-PH’s features revolve around managing your guests and staff.
+**PH**’s features revolve around managing your guests and staff.
 For each command, a short description of its use is given which is then followed by the format and a short example to help ensure that you have executed the command correctly.

 A quick overview of all the commands can be found in the [command summary.](#command-summary)